-Employee Pay: If your small business has employees, any payroll costs you incur are tax-deductible.
+Employee pay: If your small business has employees, any payroll costs you incur are tax-deductible.

 Don't let the filing deadline sneak up on you

 - Start preparing your returns early so you don't run out of time before a filing deadline.
 Taxes are also much easier to submit on time when you keep a running list of expenses such as payroll, healthcare premiums and utilities.

-How Next Insurance helps small businesses
+How NEXT helps small businesses

-Whether you're just starting out or you’re looking to grow your business, our easy online tools can help you get a quote, purchase coverage and secure your certificate of insurance in minutes.
+Whether you're just starting or looking to grow your business, we can help.
+Our easy online tools can help you get a quote, purchase coverage and secure your certificate of insurance in minutes.

 Start an instant quote online today and explore the best options for your business.